atom/atom/docs/your-first-package.md

 a package.
 Once you select the "Generate Package" command, it'll ask you for a name for your new package.
 Let's call ours _changer_.

-Atom will pop open a new window, showing the _changer_ with a default set of folders and files created for us.
+Atom will pop open a new window, showing the _changer_ package with a default set of folders and files created for us.
 Hit `cmd-p` and start typing "Changer."
 You'll see a new `Changer:Toggle` command which, if selected, pops up a greeting.
 So far, so good!